-Patti Milazzo of Elmhurst IL, professional dog trainer at Perfect Manners Dog Training, her husband Frank and 16 other volunteers and their dogs visited the Connecticut town last week where 20 children and six faculty members were killed
+Patti Milazzo of Elmhurst IL, professional dog trainer at Perfect Manners Dog Training.
+Patti, her husband, Frank, and 16 other volunteers and their therapy dogs visited Connecticut town last week.
+This is where 20 children and six faculty members were killed by a gunman December 14 at Sandy Hook Elementary School.
+Milazzo specialized in therapy dog training for Lutheran Church Charities in Addison which helps finds handlers for the dogs and organized the trip.

 “Some of these kids walk in and they’re scared to death,” Milazzo said.
 “They recognize the police.
 So they only felt secure when they saw the policemen, and he made sure all the doors were locked, or they saw their counselors or teachers.
 And some of the parents never left.
 They opened up the auditorium so the parents could stay and do their work.”

-Children would be allowed to visit with the dogs in a variety of settings in the school, from the classroom, to an office where they would be greeted by the wagging tails and receptive eyes of happy dogs.
+Children would be allowed to visit with the dogs in a variety of settings in the school.
+From the classroom, to an office where they would be greeted by the wagging tails and receptive eyes of happy dogs.

 “Some of the parents said they hadn’t seen their child smile in so many weeks, until the dogs were back,” Milazzo said, adding that comfort dogs had also been taken to the town in the immediate aftermath of the shooting.
 “They said that just to see the children happy to see the dogs and excited to go to school because the dogs would be there, just gets them back to somewhat normal,” she said.
 “They don’t know what normal is anymore, but the dogs bring that element of fun and gentleness.”